 WES Student Advisor

-Have you ever walked into a room full of strangers and weren’t sure of the best way to approach someone and start a conversation?
+Have you ever walked into a room full of strangers and were not sure of the best way to approach someone and start a conversation?
 This is how it may feel at your first networking event.
-It may be frightening, but you are not alone.
-Networking is a great opportunity to socialize with business professionals, discover potential job opportunities, and create a list of contacts for future reference.
+Networking events can be frightening, but you are not alone.
+Networking is a great way to socialize with business professionals, discover potential job opportunities, and create a list of contacts for your future job search.

-To make the most out of a networking opportunity, it’s essential to have a plan of action.
-Never walk into an event without doing your research beforehand, it could end up being a waste of time for both you and the attendees.
+To make the most out of a networking event, it is essential to have a plan of action.
+Never walk into an event without doing your research beforehand, as it could end up being a waste of time for both you and the attendees.
 When strategizing, collect a list of attendees who may be of interest to you and your profession.
-Oftentimes the host’s website will include a list of companies that will be present along with the names of representatives for each company.
-The list may even include contact information such as email, LinkedIn profile, or phone number.
-Even if they don’t include contact information, you can still use the name listed to look up their profile on LinkedIn.
+The online invitation will often include a list of companies presenting along with the representative names.
+The list may also include contact information such as email, LinkedIn profile link, or phone number.

-To get a head start, reach out to the representatives before the event and express your interest.
-Let them know you will be attending the event so they will be on the lookout for you.
-This will also give you a conversation starter when you meet face to face.
+To get a head start, reach out to the representatives before the event and express your interest in speaking with them.
+Let them know you will be attending so they can be prepared to meet you.

-The point of attending a networking event is to acquire as much information as possible from a wide range of resources.
-Don’t be afraid to strike up a conversation, it shows your interest in the company and builds a relationship.
+The point of attending a networking event is to acquire as much information as possible from a multitude of resources.
+Do not be afraid to start a conversation—it shows your interest in the company and helps build the relationship.

 - What are your primary job responsibilities?

-- What experience did you have to get your job?
+- What experience did you have to get the job you currently have?

-- How many hours do you work in a typical week?
+- How many hours do you work a week?

-- Do you have any advice for someone at my level?
+- Do you have any advice for someone at my professional level?

-- What would make someone the ideal employee for your company or organization?
+- What qualities make someone the ideal employee for your organization?